cabberley/Azure-Sentinel-AWS-CloudTail-Ingestion/README.md

 	aws_secret_access_key = <<AWS Secret AccessKey>>
 	```
 	Note: Steps 1 & 2 can be created by using Azure Storage explorer/Kudu to the root of the Azure function file share
+	Note: If you are using AWS Assumed Roles you will also need to create a 'config' file in the .aws directory as well.

 3. Go to Storage Table 'cloudtrailconfigs' and add the following columns/properties using Azure Storage explorer
    Field Names MUST keep Capitalisation exactly as below: